george-mcintyre/aida-pva/docs/1_10_User_Guide_for_AIDA_Users.md

 In AIDA there was a client library that helped programmers write code to access the AIDA framework.
 In AIDA-PVA there is no need for such a library because EPICS provides the access to the network.
-There are many client libraries in a variety of different languages available for EPICS. e.g., EasyPVA, pvaClientJava, etc. You can also use the code from our test suite framework as a library to help you write your frontend code.
+There are many client libraries in a variety of different languages available for EPICS. e.g., EasyPVA, PvaClient, etc. You can also use the code from our test suite framework as a library to help you write your frontend code.
 - edu.stanford.slac.aida.test.utils.AidaPvaTestUtils - Utility class to facilitate running all the AIDA-PVA tests
 - edu.stanford.slac.aida.test.utils.AidaPvaRequest  - Class to create and execute AIDA-PVA requests